 Shopping in Tallinn

 For a small city, Tallinn has plenty of shopping centers with renowned international clothing brands.
-The shopping districts of the very center and the Old Town contain the same stores as the large shopping centers outside the center, such as Kristiine tai Ülemiste.
+The shopping districts of the very center and the Old Town contain the same stores as the large shopping centers outside the center, such as Kristiine or Ülemiste.
 It’s worth pondering whether to travel to larger shopping centers farther away or whether to go shopping in the center.

 Rotermann